-Nicotine dependence causes an addiction to these tobacco products.
-If and when you try to quit, you may face any number of nicotine withdrawal symptoms; most people who try to quit deal with at least one.
+Nicotine dependence causes an addiction to tobacco products.
+If and when you try to quit, you may face any number of nicotine withdrawal symptoms.
+Most people who try to quit deal with at least one.
 These symptoms can include:

 - dry mouth